 The second thing that can be done, Senator, is to find where those chokepoints are in the system where their economy hits the regional or even the global economy.
-So in the context of ISIS, the question was who are the brokers with whom they are doing
+So in the context of ISIS, the question was who are the brokers with whom they are doing business?

-- 1 business?
 How are they actually moving their money?
-How are they trading in - 2 antiquities?
+How are they trading in antiquities?
 How are they selling their oil?
-Where are the money service businesses - 3 that they are operating?
-What money service businesses or banks are they using in - 4 Mosul, or even Raqqa, or Sirte, to actually move their money?
-So finding what those - 5 chokepoints look like is essential, and frankly intelligence is key to that, and I think we - 6 were a bit blind to how this emerged.
-We have gotten much better -- - 7 Senator Perdue: Have we focused the resources to really do what you are saying - 8 there? - 9 Mr. Zarate: I think we have now.
-With our departure in 2011, in all honesty, I - 10 think we blinded ourselves to what was emerging.
-We had seen with the terrorist - financing tracking cell that we had established in Iraq how al Qaeda was using some of - the same mechanisms that ISIS eventually used.
-We dismantled that capability, and we - 13 have been playing catch-up ever since. - So I think it is important to realize that the long pole in the tent here is - 15 intelligence and information to understand where these groups, be they the groups and - militias using wildlife trafficking or drug trafficking or oil smuggling, whatever it is, - 17 how they are actually running an economy, how they are linking to the formal financial - 18 system.
-Once we know that, we have a set of tools that begin to shut that down and - begin to restrict their ability to raise and move money. - 20 Senator Perdue: Thank you.
+Where are the money service businesses that they are operating?
+What money service businesses or banks are they using in Mosul, or even Raqqa, or Sirte, to actually move their money?
+So finding what those chokepoints look like is essential, and frankly intelligence is key to that, and I think we were a bit blind to how this emerged.
+We have gotten much better-

+Senator Perdue.
+Have we focused the resources to really do

+what you are saying there?

+Mr. ZARATE.
+I think we have now.
+With our departure in 2011, in all honesty, I think we blinded ourselves to what was emerging.
+We had seen with the terrorist financing tracking cell that we had established in Iraq how al Qaeda was using some of the same mechanisms that ISIS eventually used.
+We dismantled that capability, and we have been playing catch-up ever since.

+So I think it is important to realize that the long pole in the tent here is intelligence and information to understand where these groups, be they the groups and militias using wildlife trafficking or drug trafficking or oil smuggling, whatever it is, how they are actually running an economy, how they are linking to the formal financial system.
+Once we know that, we have a set of tools that begin to shut that down and begin to restrict their ability to raise and move money.

+Senator Perdue.
+Thank you.
-1 Mr. Ambassador, I have a question about Europe.
-How do we coordinate with

-2 our allies in Europe?
+Mr. Ambassador, I have a question about Europe.
+How do we coordinate with our allies in Europe?
 We see a lot of activity over there.
-We know that Brussels is a the weaponization of the refugee problem in Eastern Europe.
+We know that Brussels is a haven for terrorist activity and so forth, and is being exported to this country through Europe.
+General Breedlove even said that Putin is involved with the radicalization and the weaponization of the refugee problem in Eastern Europe.